-) requires education programs ensure graduates are prepared for national certification, and that official documentation (e.g., transcripts) specify the graduate's role and population focus.
-Certification programs assess the APRN core and role competencies across at least 1 population in graduate nursing programs.
-Evidenced required for ANCC CECRP curriculum evaluation include:
+The APRN Consensus Model requires education programs ensure graduates are prepared for national certification.
+Further, official documentation (e.g., transcripts) must specify the graduate's role and population focus.